MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

    - Restart the service on your device.

 ## Run desktop flows via URL or desktop shortcuts

 Power Automate, apart from triggering flows through the console, flow designer, and cloud flows, enables you to run desktop flows using run URLs and desktop shortcuts.

-You can use URLs to trigger desktop flows through many different sources, such as browsers, the Windows Run application, the [Command Prompt](#use-a-run-url-in-the-command-prompt), and the [Windows Task Scheduler](#trigger-flows-automatically-with-task-scheduler).
+You can use URLs to trigger desktop flows through many different sources, such as browsers, the Windows Run application, the [command prompt](#use-a-run-url-in-the-command-prompt), and the [Windows Task Scheduler](#trigger-flows-automatically-with-task-scheduler).
 Alternatively, you can [create desktop shortcuts](#create-a-desktop-shortcut) and run your desktop flows directly through them.

-If a triggered flow requires input variables, the console will ask you to populate the appropriate values.
+If a triggered flow requires input variables, the console will ask you to enter the appropriate values.

 By default, Power Automate always prompts you to confirm the triggering of a desktop flow via URL or desktop shortcut.
 To disable this functionality, navigate to the console settings and disable the option **Display confirmation dialog when invoking flows externally** or modify the [appropriate Windows registry entry](governance.md#configure-power-automate-for-desktop-confirmation-dialog-when-invoking-flows-via-url-or-desktop-shortcut).

 > [!WARNING]
-> Be aware that disabling the confirmation dialog poses security threats, as you could run without notice a questionable flow shared with you by a malicious actor.
+> Disabling the confirmation dialog poses security threats because you could run without notice a questionable flow shared by a malicious actor.

 ![Screenshot of the Prompt me before running flows triggered by URL option in the console settings.](media/run-flow-url/console-run-url-console-settings.png)